Skip To Content

 • Always stop at red lights

-• Stop at stop signs or slow and treat them as yield signs making sure to honor right-of-ways
+• Stop at stop signs or, if you choose, slow and treat Stop signs as Yield signs making sure to honor all right-of-ways (a safe practice but illegal in most states).

 4. Call out approaching vehicles: "Car Up;" "Car Back"